takuhii/complete-react-guide/notes/noteDump.md

 ```
 We will see `"Max"` and `"female"` in the output when we run the code.

-# 2.17 Spred and Rest Operators
+# 2.17 Spread and Rest Operators
 We've learned about classes and arrow functions, let's now look at new operators, specifically the `spread` and `rest` operators.
 Technically it is one operator `...` Depending on where we use it will dictate whether it is `spread` or `rest`.

 The `spread` is used to split up array elements or object properties